dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/docs/FAQ.md

 Moreover, on the very first call to your Azure Function  (the so-called "cold start") there will be a delay as node installs, reads and loads all module files.
 They are cached, though, so subsequent executions have significantly better performance.
 You can check [here](https://github.com/Azure/azure-functions-pack) for a way this can be improved (even though this approach hasn't been tested with current project).

 ### I saw you're using Mongoose discriminators.
 Why?
 To save you some money.
-CosmosDB charges per collection, check [here](https://anthonychu.ca/post/cosmos-db-mongoose-discriminators/) for a relevant blog post.
+Cosmos DB charges per collection, check [here](https://anthonychu.ca/post/cosmos-db-mongoose-discriminators/) for a relevant blog post.

-### How much does CosmosDB cost?
+### How much does Cosmos DB cost?
-You can read [here](https://azure.microsoft.com/en-us/pricing/details/cosmos-db/) in order to undestand CosmosDB pricing.
+You can read [here](https://azure.microsoft.com/en-us/pricing/details/cosmos-db/) in order to undestand Cosmos DB pricing.

-### Can I try CosmosDB for free?
+### Can I try Cosmos DB for free?
 Yup!
 Check [here](https://azure.microsoft.com/en-us/try/cosmosdb/).
-Also, check [here](https://docs.microsoft.com/en-us/azure/cosmos-db/mongodb-introduction) to learn more about MongoDB API for CosmosDB.
-For CosmosDB use cases, check [here](https://docs.microsoft.com/en-us/azure/cosmos-db/use-cases).
+Also, check [here](https://docs.microsoft.com/en-us/azure/cosmos-db/mongodb-introduction) to learn more about MongoDB API for Cosmos DB.
+For Cosmos DB use cases, check [here](https://docs.microsoft.com/en-us/azure/cosmos-db/use-cases).
 For some free Azure resources, check [here](https://azure.microsoft.com/en-us/free/).

 ### Where is the Azure Functions documentation?
 How are Functions charged?
 Check [here](https://docs.microsoft.com/en-us/azure/azure-functions/).
 When you deploy the Function via the ARM template provided, you are billed by Azure Functions consumption plan.
 Great thing with consumption plan is that the first million calls per month are free.
 It's a pretty cost-effecive plan, for the specifics rest you should check the relevant pricing page [here](https://docs.microsoft.com/en-us/azure/cosmos-db/mongodb-feature-support).